-5 Determination of the active ingredient after a physical test
+5 Determination of the active ingredient after a physical, chemical or technical test

-If after the application of a physical test (e.g. suspensibility) the concentration or the amount of the active ingredient has to be determined in the processed formulation or in a fraction thereof, the method to be used must be mentioned, either by referring to the method for that particular formulation, or by giving a modified method.
+If after the application of a physical, chemical or technical test (e.g. suspensibility) the concentration or the amount of the active ingredient has to be determined in the processed formulation or in a fraction thereof, the method to be used must be mentioned, either by referring to the method for that particular formulation, or by giving a modified method.